Alberta Colorectal Cancer Screening Program

 For more information about the Alberta Colorectal Cancer Screening Program, visit www.screeningforlife.ca

-All men/women aged 50 to 74.
-Others who may also be eligible for colorectal cancer screening include people with personal and/or family history of colorectal (colon/bowel) cancer, colorectal adenomatous polyps, and/or inflammatory bowel disease.
+- with personal and/or family history of colorectal (colon/bowel) cancer, colorectal adenomatous polyps, and/or inflammatory bowel disease.

-Physician referral required.
+a doctor's referral is required.

 Please visit the links below for more details about this service at various locations.